jingwun/oops/_posts/2017-11-30-foundations-of-risk-management.markdown

 project-date: November 2017
 client: Start Bootstrap
 category: Web Development
-description: In this course, you will be learning about foundational concepts of risk management and how risk management can add value to an organization.
+description: In this course, we will be learning about foundational concepts of risk management and how risk management can add value to an organization.
 Let's build solid foundations as we start this FRM journey!

 ---